EXPLAINER-What does the FDA's new rule mean for the fight over abortion pills?

 If the Trump-appointed judge rules in favor of suspending the FDA's 20-year-old approval of the drug, it would effectively pull the drug from the market nationwide and render the latest FDA rule moot.

-The judge, Reed O'Connor, has been friendly to conservative causes before, previously ruling the entire Affordable Care Act unconstitutional and ruling against the Biden administration in a case over healthcare coverage for transgender people
+The judge, Matthew Kacsmaryk, has been friendly to conservative causes before, previously ruling against the Biden administration in a case over healthcare coverage for transgender people and in a separate case ordering it to reinstate a Trump-era immigration policy requiring asylum seekers to wait in Mexico.

 Alliance Defending Freedom senior counsel Julie Blake said in a statement that the new rule "just bolsters the strength and importance of our case."